-For locally managed stocks, much of the information will need to be provided locally and as such is perhaps less likely to be readily publically available.
-For Principle 1 the following information should be provided:
+For locally managed stocks, such as cockle almost all information will need to be provided locally and as such is perhaps less likely to be readily publically available.
+For P1 the following information should be provided:

-- Stock assessments & details of stock assessment methodologies - Details of overall harvest strategy and harvest control rules - Empirical basis for harvest control rules and reference points used to set exploitation rates (if these are not already defined this should be done) - · Details of additional studies on stock identity, sources and sinks - Details of either internal or ideally external peer reviews undertaken on stock assessment and overarching harvest strategy and control rules
+- Stock assessments & details of stock assessment methodologies - Details of overall harvest strategy and harvest control rules - Empirical basis for harvest control rules and reference points used to set exploitation rates (if these are not already defined this should be done) - Details of additional studies on stock identity, sources and sinks - Details of either internal or ideally external peer reviews undertaken on stock assessment and overarching harvest strategy and control rules

-For Principle 2 there is often more of a shortage of information which can lead to significantly reduced scores.
-Dredging can have a significant impact on the habitat (seabed substrate) by turning over the upper layers of the substrate, potentially altering the three dimensional structure of the seabed and causing high benthic infauna mortality.
+For P2 there is often more of a shortage of information which can lead to significantly reduced scores.
+Dredging can have a significant impact on the habitat (seabed substrate) by turning over the upper layers of the substrate, potentially altering the three dimensional structure of the seabed and killing large amounts of benthic infauna.

-For these reasons dredge fisheries have a particular challenge in demonstrating that they meet the requirements of MSC Principle 2 and without appropriate management and supporting information are unlikely to pass, a fact borne out by the relative paucity of dredge fisheries in the MSC program.
+For these reasons dredge fisheries have a particular challenge in demonstrating that they meet the requirements of MSC P2 and without appropriate management and supporting information are unlikely to pass, a fact borne out by the relative paucity of dredge fisheries in the MSC program.
 Furthermore a lot of stakeholder scrutiny may well fall on this section of the assessment - perhaps above all others.
 So demonstrating good and appropriate management and information will be critical in order to construct a robust and scientifically sound argument.
-This work can be undertaken as part of the EMS risk classification (green / amber / red) approach.
 As a minimum it will be important to demonstrate:

-- The catch profile of the gears under assessment, including the discard and ETP profile. - The area of the fishery compared to the habitat types. - Habitat impact studies and appropriate assessments - Evidence of conservation status of any vulnerable habitat forming species - Any additional management measures, in particular aimed at reducing or mitigating habitat impact. - Any fleet level management initiatives such as gear modifications to reduce impact, Codes of conduct designed to minimise impact, reporting requirements to demonstrate reduced impact, reports from observers, membership of responsible fishing schemes etc.
+- The catch profile of the gears under assessment, including the discard and ETP profile. - The area of the fishery (ideally VMS or succorfish or informed estimates if these are not available for inshore vessels) compared to the habitat types. - Habitat impact studies and appropriate assessments

+- Evidence of conservation status of any vulnerable habitat forming species - Any additional management measures, in particular aimed at reducing or mitigating habitat impact. - Any fleet level management initiatives such as gear modifications to reduce impact, Codes of conduct designed to minimise impact, reporting requirements to demonstrate reduced impact, reports from observers, membership of responsible fishing schemes etc.